celery/celery/docs/faq.rst

 The number 1753 is the number of messages deleted.

-You can also start :mod:`~celery.bin.worker` with the :option:`--purge` argument, to purge messages when the worker starts.
+You can also start the worker with the :option:`--purge <celery worker --purge>` option enabled to purge messages when the worker starts.

 .. _faq-messages-left-after-purge: